- I. The basics of the Supply Chain Act

 XII.
 Due diligence obligation to establish a complaints procedure

-1. In the case of global groups, what constitutes an “internal” complaints procedure in line with Section 8 of the LkSG?
+1. In the case of global groups, what constitutes an “internal” complaints procedure in line with section 8 Supply Chain Act?
 Must the complaints procedure be (organisationally) at the level of the German subsidiary?
 Or is it sufficient for it to be at the global, group-wide level?

 A group-wide complaints procedure is sufficient if it meets the legal requirements.
 It is possible for enterprises to participate in external complaints procedures, so internal group-level procedures are all the more sufficient.